 To make it even easier, DSpace allows you to 'override' the JSPs included in the source distribution with modified versions, that are stored in a separate place, so when it comes to updating your site with a new DSpace release, your modified versions will not be overwritten.
+It should be possible to dramatically change the look of DSpace to suit your organization by just changing the CSS style file and the site 'skin' or 'layout' JSPs in jsp/layout;

+if possible, it is recommended you limit local customizations to these files to make future upgrades easier.
 You can also easily edit the text that appears on each JSP page by editing the dictionary file.
 However, note that unless you change the entry in all of the different language message files, users of other languages will still see the default text for their language.
 See internationalization.